-Studies show combinations of measurables; Zhou and Ai [49] show a strong correlation between hashtags and emojis in tweets, where emojis and hashtags strengthen their expressions of sentiment, display identity, and highlight keywords.
+Some studies show some combinations of measurables.
+Zhou and Ai [25] show a strong correlation between hashtags and emojis in tweets, where emojis and hashtags strengthen their expressions of sentiment, display identity, and highlight keywords.
 They even expanded by generating a model to predict hashtags from emojis in a tweet.
-Other findings include emojis being less ubiquitous in combination with hashtags, despite cultural differences, although in most cases users choose either to include hashtags or emojis [17], where hashtags more often appear in tweets than emojis [3].
-Furthermore, hashtags rise and fall rapidly in popularity [19] and emojis have limitations in expressiveness.
-However, the combination of hashtags and emojis can help to find expressive hashtags, that can be used in finding meaningful context from tweets.
+Other findings include emojis being less ubiquitous in combination with hashtags, despite cultural differences, although in most cases users choose either to include hashtags or emojis [26], where hashtags more often appear in tweets than emojis [27].
+Furthermore, hashtags rise and fall rapidly in popularity [28] and emojis have limitations in expressiveness.
+However, the combination of hashtags and emojis can be used in a way that emojis can help to find expressive hashtags, that can be used in finding meaningful context from tweets.

-Another way of combining different measurables is by including GEO data, which is present in 1% of the tweets [22].
-Li et al. [21] used emojis to obtain sentiment scores of tweets, which also contained geographical information.
-By plotting these sentiment scores, Li et al. [21] are able to estimate the impact of events and visualize the spreading of such events.
+Another way of combining different measurables is by including GEO data, which is present in 1% of the tweets [29].
+Li et al. [30] used emojis to obtain sentiment scores of tweets, which also contained geographical information.
+By plotting these sentiment scores, Li et al. [30] are able to estimate the impact of events and visualize the spreading of such events.